microsoft/fluentui-react-native/packages/components/Avatar/SPEC.md

 - `icon` - If specified, renders an `icon` if there's no `image` or `initials`.
 - `initialsBackground` - It's a wrapper for initials and icon.
 - `ring` - If specified, renders the ring for the `Avatar` when active prop is set to `active`.
+- `ring` - If specified, renders the ring for the `Avatar` when active prop is set to `active`.
+- `outerRing` - If specified, renders an additional ring for the `Avatar` when active prop is set to `active`.
+Only android.
 - `badge` - If specified, renders presence badge.
 Example: `badge={{ status: 'outOfOffice' }}.`.

 The slots can be modified using the `compose` function on the `Avatar`.
 For more information on using the `compose` API, please see [this page](../../framework/composition/README.md).